scala/improvement-proposals/content/dedented-string-literals.md

   | longer explanation available when compiling with `-explain`
 ```

-This means that `""".stripLiteral` strings cannot take part in type-level logic
+This means that `""".stripMargin` strings cannot take part in type-level logic
 on `String & Singleton` types like normal strings can:

 ```scala